IBM/z-ai-agents/agent-helm-charts/cics-agent/README.md

 ### Retrieve the entitlement key

-The entitlement key is provided as part of the Bill of Materials during the installation process for CICS Transaction Server for z/OS.
-However, if you need to retrieve it again, follow these steps:

-1. Click the link to sign in to [Shopz](https://www.ibm.com/software/shopzseries/ShopzSeries_public.wss?action=home).
-2. In your catalogue, navigate to **CICS Transaction Server for z/OS**.
-3. In the program files, open the file called 'Entitlement Key' to find the **entitlement key**.
-4. Set the global entitlement key using the CICS product entitlement key:
+An entitlement key is required to download the IBM CICS Transaction Server agents for Z container images from the IBM Container Registry.
+This entitlement key is available at no charge to licensed users of IBM CICS Transaction Server for z/OS.

+To obtain the entitlement key, open a case with IBM Support indicating that you are requesting the entitlement key for IBM CICS Transaction Server agents for Z.

+Once you have an entitlement key, paste it into the Helm chart under the `cics-agent` definitions like so:

 ```yaml
 cics-agent: